-As of close of the conference, an electronic e-bulletin will be sent to members in good standing with online voting procedures, biographical information and goal statement (information used in the Annual Meeting Report).
+As of close of the conference, an electronic e-bulletin will be sent to members in good standing with online voting procedures, biographical information, and goal statement (information used in the Annual Meeting Report).
 The timing is as follows:

-rrowing Slate to 2 candidates per office
+Annual Meeting (June/July) Narrowing Slate to 2 candidates per office.

-the conference for those in attendance; immediately after for general
+Election voting opens At the conference for those in attendance; immediately after for general membership comes first

-mbership

-gust 15 th or at least 6 weeks after the close of the conference;
+Election Closes August 15th or at least 6 weeks after the close of the conference; whichever

-ichever comes first

-gust 20
+August 20: Announcement of Election Results

-ober 1
+Term Begins October 1